kyouko-taiga/swift-thoughts/tutorial/01-constants_variables_and_types.md

 ```

 The property `rainer.level` can be mutated, as the `rainer` is a `var` **and** the `level` property is also a `var`.
-On the contrary, it is impossible to assign `rainer.specie`, because the property is a `let`,
+On the contrary, it is impossible to assign `rainer.species`, because the property is a `let`,
 or to assign `sparky.level`, because `sparky` is a constant.
 If a struct is initialized as a constant, then none of its properties can be mutated,
 no matter how they were declared: